Updated: Jul 11

-It took me thirteen years to start laughing again.
+It took me too long to start laughing again.
 It wasn’t that I didn’t have a sense of humour.
 It wasn’t that I didn’t understand jokes.
-It was because I was medicated, and in addition to not experiencing the negative emotions of depression and anxiety.
-I unfortunately didn’t experience the positive emotions of joy and excitement.
+It was because I was medicated and in addition to not experiencing the negative emotions of depression and anxiety.
+I, unfortunately, didn’t experience positive emotions such as joy and excitement.

+It is vital to always seek professional support when considering any change in medication.
 Since ceasing medicinal support for my mental health, I have found my self-care strategies have supported me to deal with the negatives.
-They will always be there for everyone.
-However, I have been able to experience the positive emotions.
+Negative emotional responses will always be there for everyone.
+However, I have been able to experience positive emotions.
 And for me . . . that is beyond worth it.

 As such I have set myself a goal.
-A goal to laugh at least once daily.
+My goal is to laugh at least once daily.
 I am expanding this goal to encourage others to laugh too.

-In the same way that if you behave negatively, it affects others, whose mood then affects others and yet more others and so on.
+If you behave negatively, it affects others, whose mood then affects others and yet more others, and so on.
 This is a phenomenon called the Ripple Effect.
 I am determined to turn this around with my new goal.
 So, I will laugh at my unfunny jokes.
-I will make those I am close to laugh at how unfunny my jokes are.
-And then who knows?
-Maybe one day I’ll be able to crack a funny one.
+I will aim to make those I am close to laugh at how unfunny my jokes are.
+This will then breed joy and laughter.
+Then, who knows?
+Maybe one day I’ll be able to crack a funny joke.

 In the meantime, I’m going to fake it until I make it!
-There are so many positive effects for humour and I encourage the world during these strange times to take control of what they can.
-You can’t control others, but you can control when and how you laugh!
+There are so many positive effects of humour.
+I encourage everyone during these strange times to take control of what they can.
+You can’t control others, but you can control when and how you laugh.